Summary and Aggregation

 Supported Collections

-Collections without GroupBy support can still calculate metrics, but cannot break down results by dimensions.
+Collections without GroupBy support can still calculate summary metrics, but cannot break down results by dimensions.
+For details on available metrics and groupBy dimensions for each collection, see the individual collection reference pages.

 Basic Usage